Fuel Consumption Estimation

 - is the operating hours for each type of equipment j.

-- is the lower heating value of the fuel for each type of equipment j (MJ/m3).
+- is the lower heating value of the fuel for each type of equipment j (GJ/m3).

 - 0.0036 Conversion factor for kWh to GJ.